wp-plugins/robo-gallery/readme.txt

 Yes, you can use generated direct link inside particular gallery settings

-= How to change font size of the gallery image caption? =

-In gallery settings you can enable custom caption settings where you can customize font size and see results in live preview

-= How to generate shortcode for Wordpress page, post or widget? =

-First of all you can copy shortcode inside gallery settings , in separate shortcode block.
-Another way generate shortcode directly in post or page edit mode.
-You can find wizard button on top of content editor

-= Do you have some limit for images size in gallery? =

-No, we don't have any limits for image size in our gallery.

 = Do you have some limits for images types in gallery? =

 You can use any standard file type in our gallery: png, jpg, jpeg, gif